Language lab: Change of media

 Starting in the 1980s, many schools transformed their old language labs into computer suites.
-However, the advent of affordable multimedia capable PCs in the late 1990s led to a resurgence and transformation of the language laboratory with software and hard drives in place of reels of analogue tape(Cuban, 1993).
+However, the advent of affordable multimedia capable PCs in the late 1990s led to a resurgence and transformation of the language laboratory with software and hard drives in place of reels of analogue tape.

 In the 1990s new digital, hybrid PC based systems allowed extended functionality, in terms of better "management' of student / teacher audio with some levels of internet and video formats.

 Media is 'managed' on these hybrid systems by language lab providers creating a supplementary network over and above the existing PC network for audio connections and communications in fixed locations.
 These hybrid systems are not without problems, mainly associated with hardware issues as the manufacturers of these hybrid systems have to replace parts and separate cabling.
 This both adds to the complexity of the product and has a cost implication via manufacturer annual ‘service’ fees.

-Cuban, L. (1993).
-Computers meet classroom: Classroom wins.
-Teachers college record, 95(2), 185-210.